mpoonia46/mpoonia46/README.md

 - 👋 Hi, I’m @mpoonia46
-- 👀 I’m interested in Cyber Security Division
+- 👀 I’m interested in Software Engineering
 - 🌱 I’m currently persuing my BTech
 - 💞️ I’m looking for internship
-- 📫 How to reach me ...
+- 📫 How to reach me ... mpoonia1240@gmail.com

 <!---
 mpoonia46/mpoonia46 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.